-Good news: I still haven’t bought anything.
-No new physical items at least (I did buy some food and soap this month though, more on that in a moment).
+Good news—I still haven’t bought anything.
+No new physical items, at least (I did buy some food and soap this month—more on that in a moment).

-I’ve had quite a few questions from readers since I announced this resolution.
+I’ve received quite a few questions from readers since I announced this resolution.
 Two questions really stood out to me this month:

-Are there any items that you’ve really wanted to buy so far.
+Are there any items you’ve really wanted to buy so far?

-Yes, absolutely!
-I’ve been trained for 30 years to want things and to make impulse purchases.
-Right now, I really want a Macbook Air.
+Absolutely!
+I was trained for 29 years to want things and to make impulse purchases.
+Right now I want a Macbook Air.
 I can afford it, but I don’t need it.
-My regular Macbook does me just fine.
-And one of my favorite local coffeehouses has some really cool Dayton T-shirts that I like.
-But I don’t need another T-Shirt.
+My regular, three-year-old Macbook works just fine.
+And one of my favorite local coffeehouses has some cool Dayton T-shirts I like, but I don’t need another T-Shirt.

-What if you could have done this prior to dwindling down your possessions?
-Meaning, if you are already surrounded by stuff, does that make the need for more stuff stronger?
-Or, does the fact your living with few possessions already actually help you in not purchasing more things?
+What if you’d done this prior to paring down your possessions?
+If you’re surrounded by stuff, does that make the desire for more stuff stronger, or does living with few possessions help you not purchase more things?

-That’s a great question.
-I think that getting rid of a lot of my stuff has helped me appreciate what I do have.
-So, yes, if I lived a more cluttered life, it probably would have been a considerably more difficult experiment.
-Clutter attracts more clutter.
-Simplicity attracts more simplicity.
+Getting rid of most of my stuff has helped me appreciate what remains.
+So, yes, if I lived a more cluttered life, it would’ve been considerably more difficult.
+Clutter attracts more clutter; simplicity attracts more simplicity.

 I’ve learned a lot from this experiment so far, but a few things stand out:

-Still easier and more conscious.
-Last month I wrote about the two largest lessons learned so far: this experiment is easier than I thought and now I’m more conscious about my physical things.
+It’s getting easier, and I’m growing more conscious.
+Last month I wrote about the two most significant lessons I’ve learned so far: this experiment is easier than I thought, and now I’m more conscious about my physical belongings.
 This is still the case after another month.
 Feel free to re-read last month’s update for all the details.

 I still have too much stuff.
 One of the most popular essays on this site is Everything I Own: My 288 Things.
-I wrote that essay to show people that counting your things is not important.
-Since then, I’ve gotten rid of quite a few items (viz.
-I have less than 288 things now).
-And this month I donated about 25% of my clothes (in 2010 I donated about 90% of my clothes).
-This experiment has taught me to pare down even more, getting rid of a bunch clothes that I haven’t worn in a month.
+I wrote that essay to show people that counting your things is not the point.
+Since then, I’ve jettisoned quite a few items: this month I donated about 25% of my clothes (I donated about 90% of my clothes in 2010).
+This experiment has taught me to pare down even more, after getting rid of a bunch of clothes I hadn’t worn in a month.

 Favorite Things.
-I have favorite things, we all do, right?
+I have favorite things.
+We all do, right?
 A favorite shirt.
 A favorite pair of jeans.
 A favorite book.
 But these things don’t define me.
 Because I am not my things, I am giving away some of my favorite things.
-I’m giving away my favorite pair of shoes (they are very nice dress shoes), my favorite pair of jeans, and my favorite shirt (picture below).
+I’m giving away my favorite pair of shoes, my favorite pair of jeans, and my favorite shirt (picture below).
 Why?
-I have to practice what I preach, and I’m going to prove that I don’t need my “favorite things” to live a meaningful life.
-Go to Craig’s Simple Black Coffee blog for details.
-You can have any of those items if you want them—you can have the clothes off my back, as it were—otherwise I’m just going to donate them to charity.
+I have to practice what I preach, and I’m going to prove I don’t need my ‘favorite things’ to live a meaningful life.